 Early Clinical Experiences

 Students enrolled in teacher education courses have the opportunity to work closely with the local schools and community agencies through a variety of partnerships.
 Candidates in the teacher education program participate in a variety of clinical experiences in diverse school settings.
 Early clinical experiences may include tutoring, observing, classroom assistance, small group instruction and informal assessment, allowing candidates to continually connect their learning to what is experienced in the classroom.
-School-based clinical experiences for Elon teacher candidates begin in EDU 211: School and Society, EDU 270: Teaching Fellows Seminar, or for students planning to teach high school, SOC 243: Sociology of Education.
+School-based clinical experiences for Elon teacher candidates begin in EDU 2110: School and Society, EDU 2500: Teaching Fellows Seminar, or for students planning to teach high school, SOC 2430: Sociology of Education.
 Clinical experiences continue throughout a candidate’s undergraduate program.
-Learn more about the Expectations of teacher candidates in the Early Clinical Experiences Handbook.
+Learn more about the expectations of teacher candidates in the Early Clinical Experiences Handbook.

 The culminating clinical experience for teacher candidates is a full semester of student teaching.
 The Student Teaching Handbook outlines expectations for student teachers, their university supervisors, and clinical teachers.

 Assessment of Teacher Candidates